marijnh/Eloquent-JavaScript/04_data.md

 {{index "== operator", [comparison, "of objects"], "deep comparison"}}

 When you compare objects with JavaScript's `==` operator, it compares by identity: it will produce `true` only if both objects are precisely the same value.
 Comparing different objects will return `false`, even if they have identical properties.
-There is no "deep" comparison operation built into JavaScript, which compares objects by contents, but it is possible to write it yourself (which is one of the [exercises](data#exercise_deep_compare) at the end of this chapter).
+There is no "deep" comparison operation built into JavaScript that compares objects by contents, but it is possible to write it yourself (which is one of the [exercises](data#exercise_deep_compare) at the end of this chapter).

 ## The lycanthrope's log

 {{index "weresquirrel example", lycanthropy, "addEntry function"}}

-So, Jacques starts up his JavaScript interpreter and sets up the environment he needs to keep his ((journal)).
+Jacques starts up his JavaScript interpreter and sets up the environment he needs to keep his ((journal)):

 ```{includeCode: true}
 let journal = [];